 CCPP Certificates shall be terminated due to nonpayment of co-payments for a period of three (3) months.

-MDHS will give a two (2) week notice to the parent and provider before terminating the certificate, unless the provider has been closed by the MSDH.
+MDHS will provide a two (2) week notice to the parent and provider before terminating the certificate, unless the provider has been closed by the Mississippi State Department of Health, Bureau of Child Care Licensure.

 Source: 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4